BIPO-AISG-SMU/demand-forecasting/docs/user/_sources/inference-endpoint.md

 |400 (Bad Request)|This indicates that the server couldn't understand the request due to invalid syntax or format.
 Before making another request:<ul><li>Ensure that the API request payload adheres to the expected format.</li><li>Double-check against the [Request Format](#request-format) section to ensure accuracy.</li></ul>|
 |500 (Internal Server Error)|This is a catch-all error, indicating unexpected conditions on the server side.
 Possible steps to troubleshoot include:<ul><li>Review server logs for detailed error messages.</li><li> Ensure the server environment and dependencies are correctly set up.</li><li> If the issue persists, reach out to the technical support or the system administrator for assistance.|

-For a deeper dive into HTTP status codes and their meanings, you can explore the [HTTP Status Codes on RESTful API](https://restfulapi.net/http-status-codes/).
+For a deeper dive into HTTP status codes and their meanings, you can explore the [HTTP Status Codes on REST API](https://restfulapi.net/http-status-codes/).